NequIP is an open-source code for building E(3)-equivariant interatomic potentials.

 If you find a bug or have a proposal for a feature, please post it in the Issues.
 If you have a question, topic, or issue that isn't obviously one of those, try our GitHub Discussions.

-If you want to contribute to the code, please read CONTRIBUTING.md.
+If you want to contribute to the code, please read CONTRIBUTING.md

-We can also be reached at albym[dot]seas[dt]harvard[dot].edu.
+We can also be reached by email at allegro-nequip@g.harvard.edu.